Greek coalition in disarray as small party meets over threat to quit

 Samaras's conservative New Democracy party and its Socialist PASOK ally jointly have 153 deputies, a majority of three in the country's 300-member parliament.
 That means they could manage without the Democratic Left, but a departure of the party would be a major blow.

-Officials from all three parties ruled out snap elections, which would derail Greece's bailout program.
+Officials from all three parties ruled out snap elections, which would derail Greece's bailout programme.

 An ongoing inspection visit to Greece by the European Union and the International Monetary Fund needs to be completed as planned in July to avoid a shortfall in the country's finances, lenders said on Thursday.